samrat-halder/covid-19-recommendation-NLP-BERT-ELMO/README.md

 ## Model Description

 The notebook uses state-of-art NLP model ELMO to find the research articles most relevant to a search query.
-In the next step it gives a concise summary of all the availabl research articles using state-of-art model BERT.
+In the next step it gives a concise summary of all the available research articles using state-of-art BERT-Sum.

 ## Acknowledgements